-Cigar manufacturing was never a large industrial concern in Guelph in its early years.
-Imperial Tobacco with its extensive plant and large workforce did not arrive until 1959.
-The small shops that operated in the city until the end of World War II, rarely employed more 50.
-In general, they hired between 20 and 50 workers, some part time.
+Cigar manufacturing was never a large industrial concern in Guelph’s early years.
+Imperial Tobacco’s extensive plant and large workforce did not arrive until 1959.
+The small shops that operated in the city until the end of World War I rarely employed more than 50.
+In general, they hired between 20 and 50 workers, some part-time.
 The staff usually consisted of women and youths.
-They were hired them because of their so-called “nimble fingers,” and, of course, the lower wages employers could pay them.
+They were hired because of their so-called “nimble fingers,” and, of course, the lower wages employers could pay them.
 This was common among many industries.

-The cigar business in Guelph dates to 1860 when an Albert Smith opened a factory.
-He remained her only five years before moving to Brantford.
+The cigar business in Guelph dates back to 1860 when Albert Smith opened a factory.
+He remained here only five years before moving to Brantford.
 His operation was followed by several others between 1867 and 1918.
 During this time, the following individuals operated a cigar manufacturing business:

-- Solomon Myers Cigars (1867-1887): He was first located on Lower Wyndham St. Here, he employed 4 males under 16 and 1 above 16 in 1971.
-This number increased several additional hands in 1872 when he provided work for strikers (“men and boys”) at G.P.
+- Solomon Myers Cigars (1867-1886/7): He was first located on Lower Wyndham St. Here, he employed 4 males under 16 and 1 above 16 in 1871.
+This number increased by several additional hands in 1872 when he provided work for the strikers (“men and boys”) at G.P.
 Reid’s of Toronto.
 This increased his workforce to 15.
 The number of employees working at Myer’s rose as high as 20 hands in 1882.
 Myers moved his shop to 9 Gordon, by 1878, where he continued to supply cigars for “Massie, Patterson & Co.” until they dissolved.
 His product was called MPC (Myers Prime Cigars).
-He moved to Toronto where he retired in 1887.
+The paper lining essential for his cigar boxes he actually ordered from the Guelph Book Bindery.
+Myers moved to Toronto where he retired in 1887.

-- Henry Pfeiffer (1889): He lived in Guelph where he operated a cigar factory.
-It appears he worked as a cigarmaker before opening his own factory.
+- Henry Pfeiffer (1889): It is suggested he worked as a cigarmaker before opening his own factory.
 Henry (Harry) was given license number 10 by the government.
 He lost it in 1889 because of tax irregularities.

 - Albert Smith (1860-1865): Albert Smith operated a small shop in Guelph in 1860.
-He left Guelph for Brantford by 1865 where he set up his cigar shop until 1872.
-He then removed it to London.
+By 1865, he had left Guelph for Brantford where he set up his cigar shop remaining there until 1872.
+He then removed to London.

 - Joseph F. Smith Cigar Manufactory (1878 -1882): He had 5 employees in 1882 in his factory at 56 Quebec Street East.